50 STEM Activities for Kids of All Ages and Interests

 36. Build a solar eclipse viewer

 While solar eclipses don’t happen every year, test different ways to safely view one the next time it happens.
 Design variations of a solar eclipse viewer and notice how each design changes how the solar eclipse can be viewed.
-Check out this video for an example and the corresponding worksheets.
+Check out this video and corresponding worksheets.

 37. Create giant bubbles